nxtcoder17/nxt-react-app/README.md

     # Then, get into the repo
     cd sample-project

-    # Install the dependencies
+    # Dependencies will be installed by the script itself, you just need to start the project
-    pnpm i
+    pnpm start # or npm start
 ```